fbpx

 Recessed halogen lamp

-If you have IC-rated lights, they are most likely not a fire hazard.
-However, if it is improperly installed or non-IC rated, there is a fire risk.
+If you have IC-rated lights, they are less likely to pose a fire hazard.
+However, non-IC-rated lights or improperly installed fixtures can increase the risk of fire.

-This is because, just like any form of lighting, it can overheat.
-If the lights go above 194 degrees Fahrenheit, you might have a fire on your hand.
+This is because any form of lighting can overheat.
+If temperatures exceed 194 degrees Fahrenheit, there is a significant fire risk.

 Recessed halogen lamp

-However, before you go, check out the links below to read some more interesting articles on this blog.
+Before you go, check out the links below to read more interesting articles on this blog.

 8 Of The Best Lighting Options For A Sloped Ceiling